AmanPachori/Blog-App/README.md

 <div align ="center">

-# Blog App
+# WriteHub

 A blog app is developed using NodeJS and ReactJS with many feature such as - View Blogs, write your own blog view and update your profile etc.

 </div>